Reporting

 Reporting Thresholds

-The California Department of Public Health requires congregate facilities to report all confirmed and probable COVID-19 cases (residents and staff) to their local health department.
+Skilled Nursing Facilities (SNF) - The California Department of Public Health (CDPH) requires Skilled Nursing Facilities to report all confirmed and probable COVID-19 cases (residents and staff) to their local health department.

 Steps for Placer County congregate facilities when reporting confirmed and probable COVID-19 cases: